patricksebastien/notu4/README.md

 Using a custom throat microphone, you can configure the synth as a vocoder (without any feedback).
 You can use a 1/4" splitter to get 2 mono signals (**black is ADC1 (T3 on), red is ADC2 (T4 on)**).

  1. Connect the throat microphone (turn on the switch on the PCB)
- 2. Test if mic is working: T5 on (zyn) & T3 on (adc 1) - turn T3 off after test
+ 2. Test if mic is working: T3 on (adc 1) - turn T3 off after test
  3. Turn on vocoder: Mixer -> T1 on
- 4. Choose a zyn preset that works well with a vocoder (the default preset is bad for vocoding)
+ 4. Choose a zyn preset that works well with a vocoder
- 5. You can let T5 on if you want to ear the synth with the vocoder or turn it off for vocoder only
+ 5. You can let T5 (Zyn) on if you want to ear the synth with the vocoder or turn it off for vocoder only, same for T3.
+Best sound when T5 and T3 off.

 # LOOPER